Nexusforge/nexus/notes/data-writer.md

 # Background

-To not only provide a streaming API for the data but also a possibility to store the data into files with a certain scientific format for further processing, Nexus provides an extensibility mechanism similar to the one for [[data sources|Data Source]].
+To not only provide a streaming API for the data but also a possibility to store the data into files with a certain scientific format for further processing, Nexus provides an extensibility mechanism similar to the one for [Data Source](data-source.md).
 For each export request, a `DataWriterController` is instantiated which wraps an instance of the `IDataWriter`.
 The `DataWriterController` is mainly responsible to ensure the correct file period.
 E.g. the user wants the time-series data to be written into files of 1 hour each, the `DataWriterController` takes care of it.

 # IDataWriter